Influence of graphene on the electronic and magnetic properties of an iron(III) porphyrin chloride complex: Discussion and Conclusions

-In this theoretical study that bridges the often disparate worlds of molecular chemistry and solid state physics, we have shown that the interaction between graphene and an iron(III) complex, \ce{[Fe^{III}(P)(Cl)]}, is negligible.
+In this theoretical study that provides a first step towards bridging the often disparate worlds of molecular chemistry and solid state physics in the \ce{FeN4} catalysis arena, we have shown that the interaction between graphene and an iron(III) complex, \ce{[Fe^{III}(P)(Cl)]}, is negligible.
 This was demonstrated via the interaction energy, a charge transfer analysis, and analysis of the band structure.
 Future studies of Fe-based catalyst models can therefore focus on the single graphene-like layer in which the catalytically active iron ion is embedded.